 Child Bicycle Accident Injuries in Chicago

 Cycling is an activity that promotes health and helps develop a child’s gross motor skills.
 Learning to ride a bicycle is a great milestone in a child’s life and gives them the joy of having a level of independence.
 Cycling, though, comes with its own inherent risks, and it is important for parents and children to recognize these risks.
 According to the Center for Disease Control, about 59 percent of individuals who reported to emergency rooms for treatment of bicycle injuries were children under the age of 15 years.
-Every year, close to 300,000 child bicycle injuries are reported.
+Every year, close to 300,000 child bicycle injuries is reported.

 Motor Vehicle-Bicycle Accidents Involving Children

 Most reported injuries from a child falling from the bicycle.
-However, accidents and injuries involving motor vehicle and bicycles are not uncommon.
+However, accidents and injuries involving motor vehicles and bicycles are not uncommon.
 When a motor vehicle hits a kid riding a bicycle, the injuries that occur are often severe.
 According to the National Highway Traffic Safety Administration (NHTSA), children under the age of 14 years account for almost 18 percent of motor vehicle-bicycle accident crashes.
 These types of accidents cause over 9,000 injuries and about 55 deaths each year.

 In the case of an accident involving a child bicycle rider and motor vehicle, liability is not always easy to establish.
 Children may not always know the traffic rules and may also disobey them; however, motor vehicle drivers are also responsible to watch out for bicyclists or pedestrians they are sharing the road with.
 Determining whether the bicyclist or the motor vehicle driver is at fault can become complicated.
-Consult an experienced Chicago personal injury lawyer from Willens Law Offices.
+Consult an experienced Chicago personal injury lawyer from Willens & Baez.

 Common Injuries Caused by Child Bicycle Accidents

 While a bicycle accident may cause a wide variety of injuries, the most serious injuries are brain injuries.
-A proper fitting helmet is essential for any child.
+A properly fitting helmet is essential for any child.
 Resist the temptation to get a cheap helmet in a department store and instead buy one from an established bicycle shop whose staff rides and who knows which helmet will be right for your child and can fit it.
 In addition to brain injuries, the other more serious types of injuries that a child can suffer in a bicycle accident are broken bones and lacerations.